j-enk/IT2901-25-elfryd/battery-sensor/nrf/promicro_nrf52840/peripheral/README.md

 ### Debugging

 The firmware includes extensive debug prints via the serial console.
 Connect to the board's serial port (typically at 115200 baud) to view diagnostic messages.

-## Based On

-This project is based on the Zephyr `samples/bluetooth/peripheral_hr` sample.